LTUC/amman-dotnet-401d2/Curriculum/Class04/facilitator/README.md

 The Lab contains starter code.
 This will give them a look of what a console app with many classes could potentially look like.
 Provide this for them after the lecture and before they begin the lab.

 The lab will require some knowledge on multi-dimensional arrays.
-Encourage students to look back at the prework arrays reading as a refresher.
+Encourage students to look back at the pre-work arrays reading as a refresher.

 ## What changed from yesterday?
 - Today is the first day of "Classes".
 Many questions that may have come up through the week should now be answered, or at least more details provided.